How to Apply for Veterans Disability Benefits

 Does my VA Office Use Fast Track?

-Fast Track is not yet available in all VA offices, but should be by the end of 2013.
-Check with your local VA office to see if it has implemented the program.
+Fast Track is available in most VA offices, but check with your local VA office to see if it has implemented the program.

 What if I Have a New Medical Condition?